Minimalistic Unsupervised Learning with the Sparse Manifold Transform: Empirical Results

-{\bf MNIST.} As we mentioned earlier, once we decompose the MNIST image into patches, 1-sparse feature $f_{vq}$ is sufficient to build a good support of the patch space.
-The dictionary $D\in{\rm I\!R}^{36\times K}$ is learned through 1-sparse sparse coding, which is equivalent to a clustering process with a GPU implementation.
+{\bf MNIST.} For MNIST, 1-sparse feature $f_{vq}$ is sufficient to build good support of the patch space.
+The dictionary $D\in{\rm I\!R}^{36\times K}$ is learned through 1-sparse sparse coding, which is equivalent to clustering and can be implemented with any clustering algorithm.
+The centroid of each cluster will serve as a dictionary element.
 The detailed learning procedure is left to Appendix~\ref{app:sparsecoding}.
 The inference is equivalent to vector quantization.
-In Table~\ref{tab:benchmark_MNIST}, we compare different dictionary sizes and different spatial co-occurrence range.
-The dimension of the embeddings is 32 dimensional, where further increasing the dimension does not improve the performance.
-Treating each image patch as a token and the entire image patches as sentences, we can also train a GloVe word embedding model on MNIST patches.
+We chose the patch embedding dimension as 32 because further increasing the dimension does not improve the performance.
+In Table~\ref{tab:benchmark_MNIST}, we compare different dictionary sizes and different spatial co-occurrence ranges.
+We also compare the SMT embedding with the GloVe embedding.
+Treating each image patch as a token and the entire image patch as a sentence, we can train a GloVe word embedding model on MNIST patches.
 We provide a GloVe embedding with optimized settings.
 As we can see in Table~\ref{tab:benchmark_MNIST}, GloVe embedding works slightly worse in this case, even with a large dictionary size.
 Further, we can find that a small context range works slightly better for MNIST.
-This is probably due to that the patch space of MNIST is closer to a manifold, and co-occurrence is less informative in this case.
+This is probably due to the fact that the patch space of MNIST is closer to a manifold, and co-occurrence is less informative in this case.
 To further verify this hypothesis, we provide an ablation study on embedding dimensions in Table~\ref{tab:MNIST_lowdimensional}.
 Even if we reduce the embedding dimension to 4 \footnote{As the embedding is further L2 normalized, this is a 3-dimensional space.}, the top-1 KNN accuracy is still $98.8\%$.
 This implies that the MNIST patch space might be close to a manifold like high-contrast natural image patches \cite{lee2003nonlinear, de2004topological, carlsson2008local}.